-If you find yourself in the oil aisle in the grocery story, you will likely come across three main types of olive oil: Extra Virgin, Pure, and Extra Light.
+If you find yourself in the oil aisle in the grocery store, you will likely come across three main types of olive oil: Extra Virgin, Pure, and Extra Light.
 So, what’s the difference?

 Pure Olive Oil goes through an extraction process and contains less olive flavor than EVOO.
 It is great for grilling, roasting, and sautéing.

 Extra Light Olive Oil isn’t light in the calorie sense.
 But, it is light on olive flavor.
-This makes it perfect for baking sweets and for making mayonnaise!
+This makes it perfect for baking sweets and for making this homemade mayonnaise recipe!

 The trick to getting these two ingredients to play nicely together is to add the oil VERY SLOWLY while mixing.